 Two separate articles have confirmed that Radiohead will begin work on their ninth studio album later this year.
 As reported by NME, Radiohead bassist Colin Greenwood told BBC Radio 6 Music that the band would come together at the end of summer to start on the follow-up to 2011’s The King of Limbs.

-“We’re taking some time out whilst people are doing some other stuff, doing their own things, and the plan is to get back together again end of the summer.”
+“We’re taking some time out whilst people are doing some other stuff, doing their own things, and the plan is to get back together again [at the] end of the summer.”
 Greenwood told BBC (via NME).

 Further and more specific information came from an article by African publication Mail & Guardian.
 The article, which focuses on Greenwood and the Children’s Radio Foundation, notes that, “Radiohead … are on a nine-month break until September when they will start work on their ninth album.”